Quick Page Links

-This specific recipe is especially good for preventing flu and for those with sore places in their mouths and tooth ache.
+This specific recipe is especially useful for preventing flu and for those with sore places in their mouths and toothache.
 You can use other essential oils if you don't like the taste or you can go without the essential oils.

 Remove from molds and keep in a glass container for easy access in the mornings.
 If you live in warmer temperatures, you might want to keep your jar in the fridge.

 Other pages in the cocopalmtree you might be interested in: